wangywUST/wangywust.github.io/CourseADSP2026/lecture_4.md

 This chapter proceeds in the following logical order.

 First, we define the broad class of white-noise-driven linear models.
-Second, we restrict the system $H(z)$ to rational forms, producing AP, AZ, and PZ models.
-Third, we identify the signatures of these models in the autocorrelation, partial autocorrelation, and spectrum.
-Fourth, we discuss practical algorithms for estimating AR, MA, and ARMA parameters.
+Second, we restrict the system $H(z)$ to rational forms, producing all-pole (AP), all-zero (AZ), and pole-zero (PZ) models.
+Third, we identify the signatures of these models in the autocorrelation sequence (ACS), partial autocorrelation sequence (PACS), and spectrum.
+Fourth, we discuss practical algorithms for estimating autoregressive (AR), moving-average (MA), and autoregressive moving-average (ARMA) parameters.
 Finally, we explain how these models are used for power spectrum estimation.

 ---